openoakland/dos-census-events/CONTRIBUTING.md

 piece of work taken on, cards can be focused on just the relevant details, and new team members aren't surprised by assumed expectations of their colleagues.

-At our sprint reviews, we demo work that has reached the "Done" column and is of interest to our users or teammates.

 #### Column exit criteria